 2.88.040 Notice of intent to appeal

-A.  An appeal is commenced by filing a notice of intent to appeal along with accompanying fees with the clerk within ten working days of the decision of the approving authority.For purposes of this section, the first day of the period within which the notice of appeal may be filed shall be the day following the day on which the decision was made by the approving authority if the decision was made at the conclusion of a noticed public hearing.
-If the decision was made by the approving authority without a public hearing, the date of decision shall be five days following the date of deposit in the U.S. mail by the approving authority of notice of the decision, addressed to the permittee and all other persons entitled to such mailed notice under this code.
-The notice of decision shall be mailed by certified mail or shall indicate the date of the mailing.
+A.  An appeal is commenced by filing a notice of intent to appeal along with evidence of payment of the accompanying fees with the clerk within ten (10) working days of the decision.
+Payment of fees, as established by the then current board resolution establishing fees for appeals, shall be made to the Treasurer-Tax Collector, with confirmation of payment provided to the clerk within the time period set forth herein.
+For purposes of this section, the first day of the period within which the notice of appeal may be filed shall be as follows:

+1. The first full calendar day following the decision maker’s vote at a noticed public hearing or the public announcement of the decision being appealed if such an announcement was made at a noticed public hearing; or

+2. If the decision, or the announcement of the decision, was not made at a noticed public hearing, five (5) calendar days after the date a notice of decision is deposited in the U.S. mail by county staff and addressed to all persons or entities who are required by the applicable provision of this code or by the applicable provision of state or federal law to be notified of the decision.

-B.  The notice of intent to appeal may be filed with the clerk in writing, by electronic mail or by facsimile.
-If filed by electronic mail or facsimile after the close of business on a working day, the notice of intent to appeal shall be deemed to have been filed on the next working day.
-For purpose of this subsection, "close of business on a working day" shall mean five p.m. or such earlier time posted by the clerk as the time the clerk ceases to accept documents for filing at the clerk's counter.
-As proof that the notice of intent has been filed, the clerk shall issue only a confirmation noting the date and time of receipt which shall be kept with the notice of intent to appeal.
-Any appeal filed by electronic mail or facsimile does not extend the time within which the filing fee must be paid.
+B.  The notice of intent to appeal must be filed with the clerk in writing, and may be submitted by personal delivery, by first class U.S. mail, by electronic mail, or by facsimile, but must be delivered, transmitted, or mailed in such a manner as to be received by the clerk within the time limits specified in this chapter.
+As a record of the date that the notice of intent is filed, the clerk shall note or stamp the date of receipt on the notice of intent to appeal.
+If the notice of intent to appeal is filed by electronic mail or facsimile after the close of business on a working day, the notice of intent to appeal shall be deemed to have been filed on the next working day.
+For purpose of this subsection, "close of business on a working day" shall mean 2:00 p.m.
+Pacific Time.
+The clerk is not authorized to change, waive, or postpone the deadline under any circumstances.

-C.  A notice of intent to appeal shall include an identification of the name of the permit, the date the decision being appealed was rendered and the name, address, and telephone number of the appellant.
+C.  A notice of intent to appeal shall include a description, sufficient for reasonable identification of the subject of the appeal, of the name and nature of the permit that was the subject of the decision, the nature of the decision being appealed, the date of the decision being appealed, and the name, address, and telephone number of the appellant.

-D.  Once the notice of intent has been timely filed and fees submitted, the appellant shall have ten working days from the date of filing the notice of intent to submit a completed appeal packet to the clerk.
-A notice of intent to appeal will be considered withdrawn if a completed appeal packet is not filed within such time frame.

-E.  If the notice of intent to appeal is not filed with the clerk within the time period set forth in subsection (A), the decision of the approving authority shall be deemed final and conclusive upon expiration of such time period.
+D.  If no notice of intent to appeal is filed with the clerk with respect to a decision within the time period set forth in this Section 2.88.040, the decision shall be deemed final and conclusive upon expiration of such time period.

 SECTION 5.
 Section 2.88.050 (Appeal packet—Information to be submitted) of Chapter 2.88 (Appeals) of the Napa County Code is hereby amended to read in full as follows:

-2.88.050 Appeal packet—Information to be submitted.
+2.88.050 Appeal packet and payment of fees and costs—Time and manner of submissions.